Parents’ Association Handbook

 - Parent sponsors agree to utilize Sodexho to purchase and serve alcohol; and

 - Parent sponsors will work with the Head of Facilities and Rental to provide adequate oversight for the event.

 This policy and guidelines may be reviewed with the Head of Facilities and Rental periodically to determine if it is working in a manner consistent with its purpose and intent.
 Adjustments agreed to, and signed off by the Head of Facilities and Rental and the Parents’ Association may be made to implement recommendations that come from the review.

 Approved May 2, 2011, Updated May 2015

 Form Activities Fees Procedures

 It is the goal of St. Albans’ Financial Aid program that a family’s finances should not prevent a student from attending the School.
 In a similar fashion, the Parents’ Association endeavors to ensure that all students may participate in Form-based activities, including those activities involving a student activity fee.

 For Form-based activities requiring a student fee of $10 or more, the Parents’ Association requests that the Form Activities Chairs utilize the following procedures:

 - Form leadership should collect an RSVP list for the activity and not collect any participation fees directly from students or families.
-The solicitation to participate should include language stating that the student fee for the activity will be billed to the student account.
+The solicitation to participate should include language stating that the student fee for the activity (consistent with the student’s financial aid award if applicable) will be billed to the student account.